Temporary Technical Issues – Resolved

 Immigration, Refugees and Citizenship Canada will accept applications under this temporary policy until December 31, 2025.
 However, Manitoba reserves the right to limit the number of support letters it will issue.

-Starting April 22, 2025, eligible prospective Manitoba Provincial Nominee Program candidates may apply for a Support Letter from Manitoba.
-The weblink for that online form will be posted here on that date.
+Starting April 22, 2025, eligible prospective Manitoba Provincial Nominee Program candidates may apply for a Support Letter from Manitoba online at https://twpe.gov.mb.ca/en-US/.

 *If candidates had a valid work permit as of May 7, 2024, and have since applied for restoration of their temporary resident status under section 182 of the Immigration and Refugee Protection Regulations, they must provide a valid job offer from their Manitoba employer.